tkimhofer/msbrowser/vignettes/_pars.md

 ![](../imgs/pars1/snthresh_formula.png)
 </p>

 This S/N definition can be problematic when the noise structure is not evenly distributed across the m/z dimension.
 The example below shows that higher intensity signals are discarded with higher *snthresh* values, most likely due to noisy and high intensity data points in proximity to the signal's m/z trace.
-The final peak list using a high *snthresh* parameter value contains signals of low intensities, which is somewhat unexpected.
+The final peak list using a high *snthresh* parameter value contains signals of low intensities, which is somewhat unexpected. **UPDATE: THIS BEHAVIOUR IS ONLY OBSERVERVED WHEN CENTWAVE FUNCITON IS PARAMTETRISED WITH THE SCANRANGE ARGUMENT.**

 <p align="center">
 ![](../imgs/pars1/snthresh_comp.png)